 The following year he completed another movie for television INCIDENT IN A SMALL TOWN with Walter Matthau, and the Disney feature TALL TALE in which he co-starred opposite Patrick Swayze.
 Stahl also co-starred with Martha Plimpton in Tim Blake Nelson’s directorial debut EYE OF GOD which premiered at the Sundance Film Festival.

 Each one of the roles he has played in his professional career have displayed impressive range and diversity – the ultimate goal that actors many times his age find difficult to achieve.
-We are very honored to host Nick’s very first convention appearance.
+We are very honored to host Nick’s very first comic convention appearance – please note, Nick is leaving after his 4:45pm photo op on Saturday, but will be back on Sunday for most of the day.